nilabja-bhattacharya/Cryptocurrency-Price-Prediction/README.md

-to predict cryptocurrency price by considering various factors such as market cap, volume, circulating supply, and maximum supply based on deep learning techniques such as the recurrent neural network (RNN), Gated Recurrent Unit (GRU), Convo- lution1D and the long short-term memory (LSTM),which are effective learning models for training data, with the LSTM being better at recognizing longer-term associations.
+to predict cryptocurrency price by considering various factors such as market cap, volume, circulating supply, and maximum supply based on deep learning techniques such as the recurrent neural network (RNN), Gated Recurrent Unit (GRU), Convolution1D and the long short-term memory (LSTM),which are effective learning models for training data, with the LSTM being better at recognizing longer-term associations.
 The pro- posed approach is implemented in Python and validated for